Questions

 Applicants who believe that they are eligible for Special Circumstances must submit the relevant application form, along with supporting documentation, to their medical school (or the national Eligibility Office if they are a non-UK graduate).

-For more information, please see the National Foundation Programme website.
+For more information, please see the UK Foundation Programme website.

-What is the application process for Academic Foundation Programmes?
+• What is the application process for Specialised Foundation Programmes?

 All Trusts in Severn have a mandatory week-long paid Induction and Shadowing period immediately before the beginning of F1, which applicants should be prepared to attend.
 Successful applicants will be sent more details by their F1 Trust once they have been allocated to programme.